 Jenni Pfafman, CBATI-KSA, CCUI, CSAT, CPDT-KA, KPA-CTP, UW-AAB, TAGteach Level 2

 Jenni (she/her/hers) is a Fear Free Certified trainer with a BA in Psychology.
 Jenni became passionate about dog training after hiring and firing trainers while in search of help with her own dog.
 She focuses on strengthening the human-canine bond, and making training as fun as possible for dogs and their people.
 Jenni particularly enjoys helping fearful and reactive dogs, has completed Michael Shikashio’s Aggression in Dogs Master Course, Dr. Susan Friedman’s Living and Learning with Animals, and spent time with the ASPCA behavioral rehabilitation team working with severely fearful dogs.
 Jenni is a student in the Virginia Tech MS in Applied Animal Behavior and Welfare Program.
-She lives in the Colorado mountains with her husband, Tim, their border collie, Ky and two kitties, Marmalade and Truffle.
+She lives in the Colorado mountains with her husband, Tim, their border collies, Ky and Rocket, and two kitties, Marmalade and Truffle.

 Amanda Dwyer, CTC, Cert.
 SAPT